 Dr. Brecht: “Bananas are a tropical fruit that is very chilling sensitive.
 Even a few hours below 58 degrees can injure bananas, and most refrigerators are set at 38-41 degrees.
 The visual symptom of chilling injury is called ‘under-peel discoloration’ and is due to discoloration of the vascular traces that run through the peel, causing a smoky appearance to develop.
 Even slight chilling causes aroma loss, so chilled bananas also don’t taste good.
-Chilling injury also causes loss of vitamin C in bananas.”
+The chilling injury also causes loss of vitamin C in bananas.”

 We were warned in an old jingle about storing our bananas in the refrigerator, too.
 The advice we learned from the jingle?
 “Bananas like the climate of the very, very tropical equator, so you should never put bananas in the refrigerator.”

 Does storing them in the freezer make them last longer?

 Dr. Brecht: “Bananas can be frozen for use in baking, but not for eating fresh.
 It’s best to peel the fruit and mash the pulp with a little lemon juice to inhibit browning, which can occur while the pulp is in the process of freezing.
 Then put it in a freezer bag.”